Actively Recruiting

 • Adults aged 19 years or older

-• Scheduled for planned surgery on major organs in the abdominal, retroperitoneal, or pelvic cavities under general anesthesia with mechanical ventilation
+• Scheduled for planned major abdominal, retroperitoneal, or pelvic surgery under general anesthesia with mechanical ventilation

 • Classified as American Society of Anesthesiologists (ASA) Class I, II, or III

-• Scheduled to receive mechanical ventilation with specific settings: volume-controlled or pressure-controlled mode, tidal volume of 6-8 mL/kg (Ideal Body Weight), respiratory rate of 8-14 breaths/min, and PEEP of 0-5 cmH2O
+• Scheduled to receive mechanical ventilation with specific settings (tidal volume 6-8 mL/kg ideal body weight, respiratory rate 8-14 breaths/min, PEEP 0-5 cmH2O)

 • Scheduled for hemodynamic monitoring during surgery

-• Able to understand study purpose and communicate clearly
+• Able to understand the study purpose and communicate with staff

 Not Eligible